-Law enforcement employees assigned as FTO/PTO will be compensated an additional five percent (5%) of their regular rate of pay for all hours worked as a FTO/PTO.
-FTO/PTO assignments cannot be considered the sole criterion for reallocation in accordance with Article 42.2, Position Review.
+- 1. Law enforcement personnel holding the position of Campus Police Officer or Campus Police Corporal will be compensated an additional ten percent (10%) of their regular rate of pay for all hours worked as a FTO/PTO. - 2.
+Law enforcement personnel holding the position of Campus Police Sergeant, Campus Police Investigator, or Campus Police Lieutenant will be compensated an additional five (5%) percent of their regular rate of pay for all hours work as a FTO/PTO. - B. FTO/PTO assignments cannot be considered the sole criterion for reallocation in accordance with Article 42.2, Position Review.